New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 (<operator> <operand1> <operand2> <operand3> ...)

-Most of the operators we use are procedures.
-To evaluate a compound expression built with a procedure, evaluate each of the operands and passes their values to the procedure, which then produces the value of the expression.
+Most of the operators we use are functions.
+To evaluate a compound expression built with a function, we evaluate each of the operands and pass their values to the function, which then produces the value of the expression.

-Finally, Scheme has a number of mechanisms for abstraction.
-For now, we will focus on just one of them, the ability to define a name for a value.
-We create definitions in the same way we create any compound expression, where the operator is the keyword define and the operands have specific meaning:
+Finally, Racket has a number of mechanisms for abstraction.
+For now, we will focus on just one: the ability to give a name to a value.
+We create names in the same way we create any compound expression, using a fully-parenthesized prefix expression.
+To name a value, we use the operator define:

 (define <name> <expression>)